-The major difficulty in accounting for these observations lies in the fact that fast energy release and particle acceleration occur most effectively on small spatial and temporal scales (sub-km and sub-sec), perhaps in the vicinity of current sheets or shocks, and are best described by a full kinetic description of the plasma.
-On the other hand observations indicate that a flare encompasses vast regions of the corona (many thousands of km), is probably determined by the response of the coronal field to motions in the photosphere, and will be governed by a magnetohydrodynamic (MHD) description.
+The major difficulty in accounting for these observations lies in the fact that fast energy release and particle acceleration occur most effectively on small spatial and temporal scales (subkilometer and subsecond), perhaps in the vicinity of current sheets or shocks, and are best described by a full kinetic description of the plasma.
+On the other hand, observations indicate that a flare encompasses vast regions of the corona (many thousands of kilometers), is probably determined by the response of the coronal field to motions in the photosphere, and will be governed by a magnetohydrodynamic (MHD) description.
 Developing a flare model that addresses both aspects is stymied by the disparate timescales associated with the two regimes.

-Many articles have addressed the problem of particle acceleration in flares from the viewpoint of a single reconnection site, shock or a volume filled with MHD waves (see Miller et al. (1997) and Miller (1998) for a discussion).
+Many articles have addressed the problem of particle acceleration in flares from the viewpoint of a single reconnection site, shock, or a volume filled with MHD waves (see Miller et al. 1997 and Miller 1998 for a discussion).
 All such models are very loosely connected to the magnetic energy release process(es).
-It is likely that direct electric fields, MHD turbulence and shocks are all present in the vicinity of current sheets during magnetic reconnection, or during the initial phase of an expanding magnetic structure (CME), but very little is known about how these processes can energize large numbers of electrons and ions during the impulsive phase (lasting only several seconds).
+It is likely that direct electric fields, MHD turbulence, and shocks are all present in the vicinity of current sheets during magnetic reconnection, or during the initial phase of an expanding magnetic structure (coronal mass ejection), but very little is known about how these processes can energize large numbers of electrons and ions during the impulsive phase (lasting only several seconds).

 It thus seems clear that understanding flare particle acceleration may require a change in our perception of the coronal magnetic topology in which energy is released.
-The formation of many dissipation regions which operate as acceleration sites is an interesting alternative scenario to a single monolithic site of energy release and particle acceleration (Masuda et al. 1994).
-In such a fragmented energy release processes, particles can interact with multiple acceleration sites (e.g. Anastasiadis, Vlahos & Georgoulis 1997; Vlahos, Isliker & Lepreti 2004; Anastasiadis et al. 2004), and in principle the acceleration at one site can influence the acceleration properties of the others.
-Recent work along these lines has considered particle acceleration from a viewpoint that tracks 'test particles' in a statistically distributed electric field resulting from many small reconnection sites using a Cellular Automata (CA) model (e.g. Vlahos, Isliker & Lepreti 2004; Anastasiadis et al. 2004), or fully-developed MHD turbulence (Dmitruk et al 2003; Arzner & Vlahos.
-2004).
+The formation of many dissipation regions that operate as acceleration sites is an interesting alternative scenario to a single monolithic site of energy release and particle acceleration (Masuda et al. 1994).
+In such fragmented energy release processes, particles can interact with multiple acceleration sites (e.g., Anastasiadis et al. 1997, 2004; Vlahos et al. 2004), and in principle the acceleration at one site can influence the acceleration properties of the others.
+Recent work along these lines has considered particle acceleration from a viewpoint that tracks "test particles" in a statistically distributed electric field resulting from many small reconnection sites using a cellular automata model (e.g., Vlahos et al. 2004; Anastasiadis et al. 2004) or fully developed MHD turbulence (Dmitruk et al. 2003; Arzner & Vlahos 2004).
 However, to address the acceleration problem fully, particle acceleration needs to be considered in the context of a realistic coronal magnetic field model.
-That is the purpose of this paper.
-We use a 3-D MHD model to determine the coronal field structure as it responds to photospheric motions, and calculate the evolution of charged particles in the electric fields generated by the stressed magnetic fields.
+That is the purpose of this Letter.
+We use a three-dimensional MHD model to determine the coronal field structure as it responds to photospheric motions and calculate the evolution of charged particles in the electric fields generated by the stressed magnetic fields.